jmyers7/book/_build/html/_sources/chapters/10-optim.md

 Do problem 1 on the worksheet.
 ```

-It is possible for the GD algorithm to diverge, especially if the learning rate is too large.
+It is possible for the gradient descent algorithm to diverge, especially if the learning rate is too large.
 For example, suppose that we set the learning rate to $\alpha = 0.2$ and use $\theta_0 = 3.5$ as our initial guess.
 Then three steps of gradient descent produce the following:

 ```{code-cell} ipython3
 :tags: [hide-input]